 The Clip Trimmer displays the clip in its entirety with the used section highlighted.
 Click and drag in the center of the highlighted portion to shift which section of the clip is used, while maintaining the overall duration of your music.
 Use the audio waveforms displayed as a visual for identifying the beginning of musical phrases.
 Press the spacebar to play back your project and click Close Clip Trimmer when you’re all set.
 If the new beginning sounds a little harsh, use the Fade Handle to create a fade in to open your video.

-Adding music is a great way to make your video project complete, and you don’t need professional software to fit the music exactly how you want it.
+Adding audio is a great way to make your video project complete, and you don’t need professional software to fit the music exactly how you want it.
 To go further with audio editing, check out this post.
 Practice makes perfect, and our audio library is filled with both music and sound effects to use in practice as well as large-scale productions.